 Jump to:

-Okay, enough with the maple love.
 Here's what you'll need to make these vegan sausages:

-- soy sauce - or substitute tamari or shoyu
+- soy sauce - Or substitute tamari or shoyu.

-- nutritional yeast, optional (see subs below) - I love this non-fortified nutritional yeast by Sari Foods.
+- nutritional yeast, optional (see subs below).
+I love this non-fortified nutritional yeast by Sari Foods.

 - liquid smoke - Colgin brand liquid smoke is easy to find in most grocery stores, or you can order online.